oceanprotocol/docs/content/tutorials/token-bridge.md

 If you go back to MetaMask and switch the network to Pacific, then the account's OCEAN balance in Pacific should be higher by the amount just transferred.

 ![MetaMask showing an account that has 1.000 OCEAN in the Pacific Network](./images/tb08.png)

+[^1]: The code for the Ocean Protocol version of the token bridge UI is in the [oceanprotocol/token-bridge-ui repo on GitHub](https://github.com/oceanprotocol/token-bridge-ui).